 Sam Faiers from the TV show The Only Way Is Essex is a sufferer and has told how she has no hair on her eyelids after tearing it all out.

-Caroline was left with just 3 eyelashes on her upper right lid and 19 on her upper left lid after years of damage through gluing on false extensions.
+This patient was left with just 3 eyelashes on her upper right lid and 19 on her upper left lid after years of damage through gluing on false extensions.

 The damage was made worse when she got an gum eye infection a year ago which caused itching and she rubbed off many of her already weakened natural lashes.